yudidwisaputra71/streamtfhd/README.md

 * `nginx` (for reverse proxy in production)
 * `ffmpeg`
 * `certbot` (if you're using SSL/TLS)
-* `python3-certbot-nginx` (if you're using SSL/TLS.
-If you're using Debian based distribution.
-If not, you can find the equivalent package for your Linux distribution.)
+* `python3-certbot-nginx` (if you're using SSL/TLS)

+*Notes: All of dependenciy packages listed here are Debian based packages.
+If you're using non Debian based Linux distribution, you can find the equivalent packages for your Linux distribution.*

 # Run In Development Environment
 To run this project in development environment, at first, you have to build the project.
 Use `cargo` to build it.
 This project requires `rustc` v1.92.0 (or higher) and `cargo` v1.92.0 (or higher).

 ## Install dependency packages
 To build and run this app, we need bunch of dependency packages that this app depend on it.
-The dependency packages is needed for building the app and in runtime.
+The dependency packages is needed for building the app and for runtime.
 This app can be built and deployed to any Linux distribution as long as it uses `systemd` as init, but in this `README.md` we will use `Ubuntu 24.04` as an example.
 If you use another Linux distribution, you can find equvalent packages and command for your Linux distribution.

 At first we need to do update, use this command :
 ```bash